Make a colorful pop-up heart rainbow card for that special person in your life! These are great for Valentine’s Day or even for LGBTQ+ celebrations!

-It’s coming!
-Are you prepared?
-Valentine’s Day is in just a few days.
 This morning I’m making Valentine’s Day cards for my two favorite people.
-Alex loves pop up cards and 3D papercrafts, so I’ve designed an eye catching card I think he’ll really enjoy.
+Alexa loves pop-up cards and 3D papercrafts, so I’ve designed an eye-catching card I think she’ll really enjoy.
 And as it turns out, it’s really easy to make this pop-up heart rainbow card!

 This pop-up heart card is really versatile, because you can use it in several ways: